Code elements of the training program

 The code for the training loop is at the heart of the model.

-1. At the top level, train() consists of 3 loops:
+1. At the top level, train() consists of three nested loops:

-• The outermost while loop (while loop) checks for completion (e.g. we loop 800 times).
+• The outermost while loop checks for completion.
 Until training completes, this loop calls the evaluate() function, which prints progress information to stdout.
 When training completes, evaluate() prints the final eval total loss.

-• The intermediate for loop is looping over dataloaders to ensure all data are available.
+• The intermediate for loop is looping over dataloaders to so all dataloaders can be processed.

 • The innermost for loop is looping over batches and feeds them to model_step(), which trains the batches